When Telling Your Story – The Simplest Explanation Is The Best Explanation

 - How much did you lose?
 Tell them the amount.

 - How did it happen?
 Tell them simply that it was an investment scam When a caller claims to have a promising investment opportunity that will help you get rich quick, it's likely a scam. (even a romance scam A Scam is a confidence trick - a crime - is an attempt to defraud a person or group after first gaining their trust through deception.
 Scams or confidence tricks exploit victims using their credulity, naïveté, compassion, vanity, irresponsibility, or greed and exploiting that.
 Researchers have defined confidence tricks as "a distinctive species of fraudulent conduct ... intending to further voluntary exchanges that are not mutually beneficial", as they "benefit con operators ('con men' - criminals) at the expense of their victims (the 'marks')".
 A scam is a crime even if no money was lost. is an investment in your future).

 - Did you know this person?
 Say that you thought you did, but obviously not.

 - Didn’t you verify?
 You thought you did, but obviously not enough – you were totally fooled.

 - Can you get your money back?
 The police have the information but they do not think I can recover.
-However, they and the FBI (or national police) are investigating.
+However, they and the FBI FBI - Federal Bureau of Investigation

 - What can you do?
 Not much.
 You have to live with the situation and plan as best that you can.